Stumble/sqlc/GUIDE.md

 1. Write tests.
 2. Run `go test -update` to automatically generate golden files.
-3. Eye-browsing golden files, make sure states are expected.
+3. Verify that DB states in auto-generated golden files are expected.
-4. Commit it and that's it.
+4. Commit it and run `go test` again and in the future.

 ## Setup DB connection for the test